mansellrace/comelit-esphome/README.md

 # comelit-esphome
 Comelit Simplebus Interface for Home Assistant

+It works with simplebus 1, simplebus 1 color, simplebus 2.

 ![render](/images/render_fronte.png) ![render2](/images/render_retro.png)

-**Big news:**  The hardware design has evolved, and has reached hw revision 2.5.
+**Big news:**  The hardware design has evolved, and has reached hw revision 2.6.
 The main changes are in the power supply section, now using a wide-range switching IC directly soldered to the pcb.
+Now compatible with simplebus 1 and simplebus 1 color.
+There is also a hardware revision dedicated to intercom kit systems with 2 wires for bus wires and 2 wires for power.
 More details in the [updates section](#updates)

 **Big big news**: Now the project is much easier to set up, the software is based on an external component

-**New features:** *There is also a side-project that shares the same hardware: [comelit-esp8266](https://github.com/mansellrace/comelit-esp8266). it is a simplified and unrelated version of the home assistant world, created to allow decoding and interfacing the same protocol, with the same hardware, to interface the comelit bus even different home automation systems, to build intercom call repeaters, etc.*
+**Side project:** *There is also a side-project that shares the same hardware: [comelit-esp8266](https://github.com/mansellrace/comelit-esp8266). it is a simplified and unrelated version of the home assistant world, created to allow decoding and interfacing the same protocol, with the same hardware, to interface the comelit bus even different home automation systems, to build intercom call repeaters, etc.*

 ## Introduction to the project
 Initially, I wanted to modify my Comelit mini hands-free intercom 6721W to interface it with Home Assistant, so that I can receive a notification when someone intercoms me, and to be able to open the two doors controlled by the intercom conveniently remotely.